 Joseph Mazzello learns how to hit a ball.

-All the boys in town wear high top chucks.
+All the boys in town wear black high top chucks.

 Jack soon makes an impact in the town because he has very different attitudes about life.
 The townspeople are suspicious of him because he wears a beard, does strange things like make sun tea and nude sunbathing, and approaches life with a Zen-like mentality.
 However, their attitudes change when he is able to turn around the season of Tommy’s Little League team by teaching the kids his unconventional but very successful approach to the game.
 But Jack never fits into the conventional world of the town and rebuffs their attempts to make him fit into their scene because he never wants permanent relationships.
 What he brings is a one-time magic to the conventional mores of the town, and change to the lives of the three family members he stays with (hence the title).
 If you like fanciful family entertainment, then you will enjoy this film.